 Viva!
 Turkey fact sheet

-In 2012, 18 million turkeys were slaughtered in the UK - with around 10 million killed for the Christmas market.
+Despite a significant decline in recent years, 16 million turkeys were still slaughtered in the UK in 2015 - with around 10 million killed for the Christmas market.
 The vast majority of them spend their short lives in vast industrial sheds and never go outside.
 Don't buy turkey meat.
 Go vegan with Viva! - or at least make moves in that direction.

 Turkeys in their natural state